ibm-cloud-docs/openwhisk/triggers.md

 - {{site.data.keyword.openwhisk_short}} processes **events** that flow into the system.

 - A **trigger** is a name for a class of events.
 Each event belongs to exactly one trigger; by analogy, a trigger resembles a topic in topic-based pub-sub systems.
-A **rule** means that whenever an event from trigger arrives, invoke action with the trigger payload.
+A **rule** is used to indicate that whenever an event from trigger arrives, invoke action with the trigger payload.

 - A **feed** is a convenient way to configure an external event source to fire trigger events that can be consumed by {{site.data.keyword.openwhisk_short}}.
 A feed is a stream of events that all belong to some trigger.
-Pre-installed packages, installable packages, and you own custom packages might contain feeds.
+Preinstalled packages, installable packages, and your own custom packages might contain feeds.
 A feed is controlled by a **feed action**, which handles creating, deleting, pausing, and resuming the stream of events that comprise a feed.
 The feed action typically interacts with external services that produce the events, by using a REST API that manages notifications.

 Examples of feeds:

-- An {{site.data.keyword.cloudant}} data change feed that fires a trigger event each time a document in a database is added or modified
+- An {{site.data.keyword.cloudant}} data change feed that fires a trigger event each time a document in a database is added or modified.
-- A Git feed that fires a trigger event for every commit to a Git repository
+- A Git feed that fires a trigger event for every commit to a Git repository.

 ## Creating a trigger for a feed
 {: #triggers_feeds}